bbatalo/rpg/README.md

 * ~~Allow multiple parent nodes in trees?
 YES: Solved.~~
 * ~~Change containment relationship to reference for (node -> ability/talent)? -- NO: Would take too much time.
 Besides, this question arises for many constructs, as the model is quite complex.~~
 * Optionally merge branches upon inheritance
+* Buffs and debuffs?
+How to model these?

 ## Licence